 Applications are now closed.
-Applications will reopen in the spring.
+Applications will open again in the fall.
 Email email@example.com with any questions.

 The GW Hatchet is an award-winning, editorially and financially independent student newspaper serving the George Washington University community in downtown Washington, D.C.